marinqwe/react-ts-boilerplate/README.md

 `npm run prepare`

-executes pre-commit hook that lints & prettifies code before every commit.
+it sets up a pre-commit hook that that lints & prettifies code before every commit.